Steven Gellman: Early life

+Career

-One of Gellman's most extensive works, Chori, was premiered by the Toronto Symphony in 1975.
-Since his return to Canada in 1976 Gellman has been Professor of Composition and Theory at the University of Ottawa.
-During the late 70's he composed several pieces for piano including Poeme, for Angela Hewitt; Wind Music, commissioned by the Canadian Brass; Dialogue for horn solo; and Dialogue II for flute and piano.
+One of Gellman's most extensive works, "Chori", was premiered by the Toronto Symphony in 1975.
+Upon his return to Canada in 1976 Gellman became Professor of Composition and Theory at the University of Ottawa.
+During the late 70's he composed pieces for piano including "Poeme", for Angela Hewitt; "Wind Music", commissioned by the Canadian Brass; "Dialogue" for horn solo; and "Dialogue II" for flute and piano.

-In 1978 Gellman received a commission from the French Government to compose a work for the Festival de Besançon, France, in honour of Oliver Messiaen's 70th Birthday.
-The result, Deux Tapisseries for 15 players, was given its premiere on 11 September 1978, in Besançon by the Ars Nova Ensemble conducted by Marius Constant; it was given a repeat performance one month later in Paris.
+In 1978 Gellman received a commission from the French Government to compose a work for the Festival de Besançon, France, in honour of Olivier Messiaen's 70th Birthday.
+The result, "Deux Tapisseries for 15 players", was given its premiere on 11 September 1978, in Besançon by the Ars Nova Ensemble conducted by Marius Constant; it was given a repeat performance one month later in Paris.

 Gellman's expertise in the area of orchestral music triggered a commission from the Toronto Symphony to compose Awakening in 1983, a short concert overture moving from darkness to light, chaos to order, through a gradual accumulation of energy.
 The work was one of the three introduced during the orchestra's first season in Roy Thompson Hall.
 In the spring of 1983, it was featured by the orchestra during a major tour throughout Europe.

 In 1986, the Toronto Symphony unveiled another newly commissioned Gellman opus, Universe Symphony, featuring the synthesizers of the Canadian Electronic Ensemble as soloists with the orchestra under conductor Andrew Davis.
 A performance later that year at Expo 86 in Vancouver, featured the Vancouver Symphony.
 Further performances followed, at the Festival de Lanaudiere with the Orchestre Metropolitan de Montreal and in Ottawa with the Ottawa Symphony.
-Composed with the aid of funding from both the Canada Council and the Ontario Arts Council, this ambitious work in five movements features many lyrical episodes framing a driving, energy-raising Scherzo culminating in an improvisation from the soloists.
+Composed with funding from the Canada Council and the Ontario Arts Council.
 It is dedicated "to all beings in the aspiration for World Peace".
-Universe Symphony brought further international recognition with Steven Gellman being named Canadian Composer of the Year in 1987.
+Universe Symphony brought further international recognition.

-In the wake of Universe Symphony, Jon Kimura Parker commissioned Steven Gellman to compose a work for him.
+In the wake of "Universe Symphony", Jon Kimura Parker commissioned Steven Gellman to compose a work for him.
 The result was: "Keyboard Triptych" for Piano/Synthesizer with which Parker toured Canada, the U.S and Britain.